sameer10342432/PDFMaster/replit.md

 This is a free online PDF manipulation platform that provides users with various tools to merge, combine, join, and process PDF files.
 The application is built as a full-stack web application with a React frontend and Express backend, focusing on simplicity, security, and user privacy.
 All PDF processing happens without requiring user registration, emphasizing a frictionless user experience.

+**Current Status (November 2025):**
+- **160 total PDF tools** including 84 conversion tools
+- All tools feature proper emoji icons for visual appeal
+- Complete SEO metadata (meta titles and descriptions) for all tools
+- Comprehensive how-to articles with use cases and related tool recommendations
+- Responsive design with search and category filtering

 ## User Preferences

 Preferred communication style: Simple, everyday language.